How Much Can You Withdraw From Your Retirement Portfolio?

 What happens if you can't live on less?
 If you need $40,000 to pay your bills, you'll end up selling more of your portfolio when the market is down.
 That's the worst time to sell.

-That's partly why today's financial advisors are telling people to plan for a 3 percent withdrawal rate.
+That's partly why today's financial advisers are telling people to plan for a 3 percent withdrawal rate.
 This advice follows the idea of "hope for the best, plan for the worst."
 Plan your necessary expenses at 3 percent.
 If stocks tumble and you're forced to withdraw 4 percent to cover your bills, you'll still be safe.

 What Does This Mean?